 Does he seem bored or lethargic?
 Does he bring you his favorite toy?
 All are signs he is just not as energetic as he should be.
 Making your pets meal might be helpful.

 If these are not maintaining or improving, consult your veterinarian.
 Essentially your pet should be eating what he would be getting in nature.
-The list below gives you an idea of the specific foods needed for good health and no allergies.
+The list below gives you an idea of the specific diets needed for good health.

 When you start making his dinner, remember this list of items because they are important.